hregmi77/BaghChaal/README.md

 Then the other file is evlauate_baghchal.py with which we can evaluate the model that has been trained.
 With play_baghchal_game.py we can play trained mcts with untrained minmax, untrained random player and untrained mcts.

-The directory structure after CollectObservations.py will be
+The directory structure afer CollectObservations.py will be

         ---------->BaghChaalProject
                  ------------>BaghAsMinMax_GoatAsMinMax